Love Island narrator Iain Stirling opens show with emotional tribute to Caroline Flack: "I'm gonna miss you Caz"

 “Like many of you, right now we’re all just trying to come to terms with what has happened.
 My only hope is that we can all try and be kinder, always show love and listen to one another.

 “Caroline, I want to thank you for all the fun times we had making our favourite show.
 You were a true friend to me.
-I’m gonna miss you Caz,” Stirling concluded, as a picture of Flack appeared on screen.
+I’m gonna miss you Caz,” Stirling concluded, his voice appearing to break, as a picture of Flack appeared on screen.

+The episode continued with low-key narration from Stirling in contrast to his usual irreverent voiceover work.

-Earlier today, Love Island announced it would be swapping its sponsor idents for Samaritans contact details.
+Earlier in the day, Love Island had announced it would be swapping its sponsor idents for Samaritans contact details.

 In a statement, ITV and commercial partner Just Eat explained the decision, saying: “In light of this weekend’s tragic events, Just Eat and ITV have worked with Samaritans to replace the idents for this evening’s episode of Love Island so that anyone affected by Caroline’s death can access support.”